Explore How to Prophesy

 We can choose to be obedient to the Holy Spirit's prompting and prophesy an inspired word for the Body of Christ, or we can choose not to.
 The Holy Spirit doesn't force us to do anything against our will nor will He force us to do anything that will bring a reproach on Him.

 It all comes down to choice!
-Are you willing to learn how to prophesy?
-If your answer is yes, then "Let us prophesy in proportion to our faith" (Romans 12:6) and bless the Body of Christ.
+Are we willing for the Holy Spirit to teach us how to prophesy?
+If our answer is yes, then "Let us prophesy in proportion to our faith" (Romans 12:6), and so bless the Body of Christ.

 1 PEZ® is a registered trademark of PEZ Candy, Inc.